Exercise: Unit Testing and Continuous Integration

 )

 These modifications enable the targets in our build process to add in the coverage instrumentation when requested.
-Any component for which we desire coverage information must add appropriate COMPILE_FLAGS, which the final executable must add the coverage arguments to its LINK_FLAGS in order for the instrumentation to be preserved.
+Any component for which we desire coverage information must add appropriate COMPILE_FLAGS, and the final executable must add the coverage arguments to its LINK_FLAGS in order for the instrumentation to be preserved.

 cmake -DCMAKE_CXX_COMPILER=clang++ -DENABLE_COVERAGE=True -DCMAKE_EXPORT_COMPILE_COMMANDS=True ../